vikramvijayan/2hz-free-behavior-analysis-code/README.md

 See streamlined_analysis.m" for random snippetts of code that can give you an idea of the plots you can generate after creating the "egg" and "trx" data structure.

+Note that there are many different versions of "assemble_data_global".
+These different versions are calculating parameters slightly differently.
+I have not properly documented them.
+Stick to the original function unless you figure out what is different with the other versions.

+Note that "make_rate" has another version "make_rate2"

+"make_rate2" specificallt looks at rates on 200 or 500 mM sucrose since the last visit to 0mM.
+Rates on 0mM are computed as in the old function.

+The "egg_annotator_gui" is a GUI to help annotate eggs in movies.
+For details see Nuclino.
+Tracking Flies -> Identyfying egg laying events -> Annotation GUI.